joe-ledford-04/tennis-serve-performance-analysis/README.md

 # Research Question

-Can a player;s serve performance statistically explain the outcome of a match, or are there matches that defy expectations?
+Can a player's serve performance statistically explain the outcome of a match, or are there matches that defy expectations?

 # Data Source
 This project uses publicly available match-level data from the [ATP Tour](https://www.atptour.com/) and compiled through [Jeff Sackmann's Tennis Data Repository](https://github.com/JeffSackmann/tennis_atp).